brndnmtthws/brndn-io/content/posts/when-bureaucracy-is-the-goal/index.md

 bureaucracy this particular company has decided is necessary to "hire the best" or whatever.

-Google's own internal research, known as [Project Oxygen](https://hbr.org/2013/12/how-google-sold-its-engineers-on-management), found that the most important skills for successful employees were soft skills like coaching, communication, and empathy—precisely the things that traditional tech interviews rarely test for.
-Meanwhile, coding puzzles and algorithm questions, which dominate technical interviews, ranked relatively low as predictors of on-the-job success.
+Google's own internal research, known as [Project Oxygen](https://hbr.org/2013/12/how-google-sold-its-engineers-on-management), found that the most important skills for successful employees were soft skills like coaching, communication, and empathy.
+The coding puzzles and algorithm questions that dominate technical interviews ranked relatively low as predictors of on-the-job success.

 It's a bit funny, and the worst part is that it seems to work for most of these companies.
 They probably miss out on the cream of the crop, but it doesn't